The Power Of Postbiotics: What They Are & How They Support Our Overall Health

 Short-chain fatty acids, including butyrate, propionate, and acetate, are produced by fiber fermentation in the colon.
 They are an important source of energy for the cells of the digestive tract and therefore play a crucial role in the turnover and renewal of the intestinal lining.

-These postbiotics may help preserve the integrity of the intestinal barrier, making them helpful in treating inflammatory bowel disease and other digestive disorders.
-Additionally, SCFAs are being studied for their use in preventing cancer growth, supporting healthy blood sugar levels, and modulating immune function.
+These postbiotics may help preserve the integrity of the intestinal barrier7, making them helpful in treating inflammatory bowel disease and other digestive disorders.
+Additionally, SCFAs are being studied8 for their use in preventing cancer growth, supporting healthy blood sugar levels, and modulating immune function.

 Equol for postmenopausal health